ProVia-Marketing/share-previews/README.md

 5. Share the URL with anyone who should review the draft
 6. Use **🔄 Regenerate URL** to create a new URL (invalidates the old one)
 7. Use **🗑️ Remove URL** to deactivate the preview link

+#### Managing Preview URLs from Admin Dashboard

+Administrators can manage all active preview URLs from a centralized dashboard:

+1. Go to **Tools → Share Previews** in the WordPress admin
+2. View all posts with active preview URLs
+3. **Search** by post title
+4. **Filter** by post type (Posts, Pages)
+5. **Bulk Actions:**
+   - 📋 **Copy** – Copy the preview URL to clipboard
+   - 👁️ **View** – Open the preview in a new window
+   - 🔄 **Regen** – Regenerate the preview URL (invalidates the old one)
+   - 🗑️ **Delete** – Remove the preview URL

+#### Admin Dashboard Features

+The **Share Previews Manager** provides a centralized hub for managing all active preview URLs:

+- **Search** by post title to quickly find drafts
+- **Filter** by post type to focus on Posts or Pages
+- **View Post Details** – Post type, status, creation date
+- **Pagination** – Navigate through large lists of previews
+- **Quick Actions** – Copy, view, regenerate, or delete URLs inline
+- **Direct Editing** – Click post titles to edit in the WordPress editor

+This is useful for:
+- Security audits – See all active preview URLs at a glance
+- Bulk management – Regenerate or remove multiple URLs
+- Troubleshooting – Find and copy preview URLs for specific posts
+- Admin oversight – Monitor which drafts have active previews

 ### For Developers